 Your Questions Answered

-Are you trying to ban all animal experiments and research?
+Are you trying to ban all animal experiments?

-Right now, there are animal experimentation projects that taxpayers have funded for decades without any demonstrated benefit to public health.
-They continue to rake in millions of dollars each year because there is currently a federal funding system with little accountability and transparency and no real incentives to innovate in a way that will improve people’s lives.
-Conversely, the private sector–with its focus on return-on-investment–can not afford to waste time and money on useless research, and that’s why big Pharma and others are responsible for most medical innovations and are heavily investing in high-tech alternatives to animal testing that can deliver better results for human health faster and for less money.
+Right now, there are animal experimentation projects that taxpayers have funded for decades without any benefit to public health.
+They continue to rake in millions of dollars each year because there is currently little accountability and transparency and no incentives to innovate.
+Conversely, the private sector–with its focus on return-on-investment–cannot afford to waste time and billions of dollars on useless research.
+That’s why Big Pharma and others are responsible for most medical innovations and are heavily investing in high-tech alternatives to animal testing that can deliver better results for human health faster and for a lot less money.